 In 2017, Apple announced AirPlay 2, an update to its Wi-Fi streaming protocol.
-Almost exactly a year later, it launched it.
-Apple's own HomePod was the first speaker to offer the new feature, but AirPlay 2 is slowly rolling out to other third-party speakers, too.
+And almost exactly a year later, it launched it.
+Apple's own HomePod was the first speaker to offer the new feature, but AirPlay 2 is slowly rolling out to other third-party speakers as well

 Read this: Best smart speakers

 AirPlay 2 builds on this with support for multi-room audio, letting you beam sound to multiple speakers of your choosing at once.
 If youāre an Apple Music subscriber, you can even play different songs on different speakers.
 What a time to be alive.

 As we said, AirPlay 2 has only just started rolling out into the world, so only a small number of speakers currently support the new protocol.
 Apple has announced exactly which third-party speakers will get the new feature, but itās going to be a slow rollout over the coming months.
 Below, weāve rounded up the best speakers that are in line for AirPlay 2, some of which weāve been able to test with the update, others that are yet to get it.
 But firstā¦